-All the test results will be analysed carefully and explained to you on the day of your appointment.
+All the test results will be analysed carefully and a report will be sent back to the doctor that referred you.
 Please be aware that in some cases it may not be possible to suggest a cause for balance problems on your first visit to the clinic.
 Some of the test results may need further analysis, further testing or a referral to a different speciality may be required.